 Study Subsidy Scheme for Designated Professions/Sectors

 This programme is in the Government's Study Subsidy Scheme for Designated Professions/Sectors (SSSDP).
 Please click here for more details.
-Admission to the subsidised places will be through the Joint University Programmes Admissions System (JUPAS) while admission to the self-financed places can be made through VTC Web-based Admissions System.
+Admission to the subsidised places for Year 1 Entry will be through the Joint University Programmes Admissions System (JUPAS) while admission to the subsidised places for Year 3 Entry can be made through VTC Web-based Admissions System.

 Entrance Requirements for Year 1:

-- Applicants may be required to attend an interview with an original work portfolio.
+- Applicants may be required to attend an admission interview with an original work portfolio.

 Entrance Requirements for Year 3:

-- Bridging modules are required (with fee charged) for sub-degree graduates according to the educational background of individuals.
+- Additional core modules are required (with fee charged) for sub-degree graduates according to the educational background of individuals.